 Sales calls have a bad reputation and no business wants to be tarred with this label.
-Setting up an outbound contact center has many pitfalls and getting it wrong can easily compromise your company’s integrity and reputation.
+Setting up an outbound contact centre has many pitfalls and getting it wrong can easily compromise your company’s integrity and reputation.
 In fact, regulation in the UK regarding businesses making high volume sales or marketing calls is getting tougher.

 This means that it is important that any business complies with the Communications Act 2003, which declares that it is an offence to ‘persistently make use of a public electronic communications network for the purpose of causing annoyance, inconvenience or needless anxiety.’
 Failing to do so, could lend a business in deep water and with a hefty fine.
 Therefore, it is important that any business worth its salt considers the commercial aspects of compliance before opting for a call center solution.
 ICO, TPS, GDPR, MIFiD & PCI are just some of the compliance considerations which can impact your choice.

-By opting for one of the latest cloud services, such as cloud based contact center solutions, which have integrated tools such as predictive or progressive diallers, in-built call recording features, and answer machine detection, you will ensure that compliance does not become an issue for your business.
+By opting for one of the latest cloud services, such as cloud based contact centre solutions, which have integrated tools such as predictive or progressive diallers, in-built call recording features, and answer machine detection, you will ensure that compliance does not become an issue for your business.

 #2 Make your business boom

-If your business is reliant on dealing with a large number of clients on a daily basis across a variety of communication channels, and it has to manage large volumes of inbound and outbound calls, then investing in a tailored call center solution is what you need.
+If your business is reliant on dealing with a large number of clients on a daily basis across a variety of communication channels, and it has to manage large volumes of inbound and outbound calls, then investing in a tailored call centre solution is what you need.

-An effective call center phone system can enable your business to attract and retain customers, to keep callers informed of existing and new services, to empower existing customers, to ensure agent productivity, to manage efficiencies and to streamline your business operations based on data collection.
+An effective call centre phone system can enable your business to attract and retain customers, to keep callers informed of existing and new services, to empower existing customers, to ensure agent productivity, to manage efficiencies and to streamline your business operations based on data collection.

-Call centers are also a very useful tool in gathering data from existing customers about their experience with your service, and their preferences.
+Call centres are also a very useful tool in gathering data from existing customers about their experience with your service, and their preferences.
 You can use this data to modify your business to make it more appealing to new customers and to keep ahead of your competition.